LVMH (EPA: MC, LVMUY): Q3 up 1% organic; China and US revive as shares surge in Paris

 The Fashion & Leather Goods Signal

-Sephora, Buffer and Accelerator
+Sephora, Shock Absorber and Accelerator

 Timeline and Method